 - 1 bay leaf

-- 3 cups diced or shredded chicken or turkey (can use rotisserie chicken)
+- 3 cups diced or shredded cooked chicken or turkey (can use rotisserie chicken)

 - ¼ cup fresh parsley, chopped